Europe for Citizens on Media Literacy & Euroscepticism

 Travel budget: 270 euros to be covered by SEAL CYPRUS.

-Profile of the delegate: the successful candidate has to showcase an interest in the topic and to commit to the promotion of the project on the media/ social media.
+Profile of the delegate: the successful candidate has to showcase an interest in the topic and commit to the promotion of the project on the media/ social media.

 Our EU open democratic societies depend on the ability of citizens to access a variety of verifiable information so that they can form a view on different political issues.
 In this way, citizens can participate in an informed way in public debates and express their will through free and fair political processes.
 These democratic processes are increasingly challenged by deliberate, large-scale, and systematic spreading of disinformation.